Zearin/textmate_wiki/FAQ.md

 The indentation rules have been given a higher importance in TextMate 2.
 As a result, some language rules aren’t up-to-date with the new precedence.
 For bundle authors (and those that want to get their hands dirty) [the guide to indentation rules](http://manual.macromates.com/en/appendix#indentation_rules.html "TextMate Manual » Appendix") is in the 1.x manual.

 Of course, indentation rules make no sense in certain languages--Python’s indentation, for example, is based on whitespace, rather than other delimiters.
-For these languages, you can disable the auto-indentation entirely by adding a new settings item (scoped to the language) as follows:
+For these languages, you can disable the auto correction of indentation by adding a new settings item (scoped to the language) as follows:

 	{ disableIndentCorrections = :true; }

-If you’d rather disable the indentations entirely, do the same thing without giving it a scope.
+If you’d rather disable it for all languages, do the same thing without giving it a scope.

 ## Projects